Parsa-Sedigh/ztm-db/pamphlets/section-13.md

-# 13 - Extras Redis
+# Section 13 - Extras Redis

 ## 265-265 - Quick Note Upcoming Videos
 Ready to learn about one of my favourite databases?